 Students will learn to create their own characters and environments to illustrate a story.
 This will be using both traditional drawing practices and computer software.
 Students will choose their individual project based on personal interest and preferred drawing style.
-Inspiration can come from their own story, gaming, movies, graphic novels, film, animation or student's own experiences.
+Inspiration can come from gaming, movies, graphic novels, film, animation or student's own experiences.